Everybody loves jewelry, or has someone in their life that does!

 Jewelry Boxes are a quick and easy fundraiser raffle with a twist.
 It is generally easy to organize at your event too, if you can line up a good sponsor beforehand.
 Hence they are great additions to more upscale events like galas and cocktail parties with special donors.

-If boxes are left over before the opening hour, you can auction them to the highest bidder in a set or sets.
+If boxes are left over before the opening hour, you can have your auctioneer auction them to the highest bidder in a set or sets.

-Then have your MC ask people to open up their boxes and reveal the winner or winners!
+Once all boxes are sold, have your auctioneer ask people to open up their boxes and reveal the winner or winners!

 Variations on the Jewelry Box Fundraiser

-You can also switch up the format of the fundraiser in a number of ways.
-One idea is to stuff every box with some sort of jewelry of varying worth — even plastic kids rings or mood rings!
+For a single high-value piece, stuff every box with some sort of jewelry of varying worth — even costume jewelry, plastic kids rings or mood rings!
 Everyone will be a winner that way and at least get a good laugh out of their purchase.